China leaders to reveal reform credentials in special meeting

 The leaders may also push land reforms to allow farmers to sell land when they leave their villages.
 Currently, they cannot sell their land freely and many do not leave their farms for fear it will be grabbed by local governments for development.

-"Reforms will speed up but won't be very quick," said Xu Hongcai, senior economist at China Centre for International Economic Exchanges (CCIEE), a government think-tank in Beijing.
+"Reforms will speed up but won't be very quick," said Xu Hongcai, senior economist at China Center for International Economic Exchanges (CCIEE), a government think-tank in Beijing.

 "All the reforms are intertwined and it's hard for one to go forward very quickly."